- 28 Mar, 2026

 The Key Differences That Matter

 Although design and development are closely connected, their priorities are different.
 Design is concerned with user perception: how a site looks, feels, and communicates a brand’s message.
-Development, on the other hand, is focused on execution and how that vision is built, optimized, and maintained.
+Development is focused on execution: how that vision is built, optimized, and maintained.

 Another major difference lies in the tools and skill sets involved.
 Designers typically work with tools like Figma or Adobe to create layouts and prototypes, while developers use code editors and frameworks to construct the final product.
 Designers rely heavily on creativity, visual thinking, and user psychology, whereas developers rely on logic, technical knowledge, and problem-solving.